nicangeli/short_format_notes/_sessions/c1s2/1_using_git.md

 ### Setting up a git repo

 Git works on a folder level.
-To set up a folder to work with git you need to open up the github app and select `File > Add Local Repository ...`.
-You then need to select the folder you want to control with git.
+To set up a folder to work with git you need to open up the Sourcetree app and select `File > New / Clone`.
+You then need to select the Create Repository tab from the top menu.
+In the Desitnation Path browse to the folder that you want to control with Git.

 ### Excluding some files